Deferring your company pension

 Before you decide to defer your company pension, work out how much money you’ll have in retirement, which will tell you whether or not you’ll need to take the risk of deferral.
 You can do this by getting an idea of your current spending.

-Take three months’ worth of bank and credit card statements, payslips going back three months and three months of shopping receipts.
-Also remember to factor in one-off spends like birthdays, Christmas, holidays and car repairs.
+Take three months' worth of bank and credit card statements, payslips going back three months and three months' shopping receipts.
+Also remember to factor in one-off spending such as birthdays, Christmas, holidays and car repairs.

 Now work out where you think you'll spend more once you’ve retired – because your situation is changing, so will your spending habits.
 You’ll need to compare this with how much income you'll be getting in retirement (from pensions, benefits or savings), to find out if there are any shortfalls.